Welcome to Madrid

 Carnival celebrations draw to a close with the Burial of the Sardine, a tradition captured by Goya in one of his paintings.
-Costumes are put away, the fanfares fall silent and the humble fish is buried with honors to indicate that the time has come to quit partying and get ready for Lent.
+Costumes are put away, the fanfares fall silent and the humble fish is buried with honors to indicate that the time has come to wrap up the celebrations and get ready for Lent.

-The burial procession starts at Plaza de San Antonio de la Florida, goes along the bridge across the river Manzanares and winds its way along Paseo del Comandante Fortea, Calle Santa Comba, Calle del Doctor Casal and the M-30 underground passage.
+The burial procession starts at Plaza de San Antonio de la Florida, goes along the bridge across the river Manzanares and winds its way along Paseo del Comandante Fortea, Calle Santa Comba, Calle del Doctor Casal and the M-30 underground passage (Check out the map).

 Finally, the sardine is buried in the Pajaritos Fountain at Plaza de las Moreras in Casa de Campo Park.
 An impressive bonfire closes the ceremony, as though driving away all evils and negative thoughts, with the ashes representing the happiness, peace and harmony that charaterise Madrileños.